- What we collect

 The annual National Folk Fellowship is offered jointly by the National Library of Australia and the National Folk Festival.
 The National Library holds the most significant folklore and related collections in Australia.
 The Fellowship offers a unique opportunity for the recipient to discover and explore original collected material at the Library for use in their own artistic work.
-The outcome of this residency at the National Library will result in a performance at the 2015 National Folk Festival, and recordings acquired from the National Library’s Oral History and Folklore collection.
+The outcome of this residency at the National Library will result in a performance at the 2020 National Folk Festival.
+Any recordings arising from the project will be acquired for the National Library’s Oral History and Folklore collection.

 - Special access to research facilities and collections